How to Get Into Northeastern: Admissions Stats + Tips

 What is Northeastern University Looking for?

-The ideal applicant to Northeastern doesn’t fit into a particular mold, rather, the university fields classes with students from a variety of backgrounds and interests—the school is home to 11 cultural and resource centers and 12,098 international students.
+The ideal applicant to Northeastern doesn’t fit into a particular mold; rather, the university fields classes with students from a variety of backgrounds and interests—the school is home to 11 cultural and resource centers and more than 20,000 international students representing 141 countries.

 While Northeastern attracts all kinds of applicants, they do share some characteristics.
 Northeastern students are worldly and possess the ability to take a global view.
 Northeastern students are also go-getters who proactively take advantage of the opportunities presented to them to improve their lives, their communities, and the world.